"There's no way to anticipate every danger; you need a backup plan for when things go wrong. Thats why home-court advantage is so important."

 - There are home field disadvantages.
 If one's own army is invading then the other side's peasants will be the victims of Plunder whereas your own will be safe to provide revenue.
 Furthermore one's own Puppet States will have no support if they choose to defect whereas the enemy ruler while being invaded will have to deal with this.
 These were many times in the past a strong consideration before the days of nationalism made the general population identify enough with their government to have a high probability of taking sides with the home team instead of just getting out of the way.

 - In Hoplite battles there was a considerable home field advantage simply because a Greek soldier's gear was heavy.
 Also for a long time most cities were defended only by militia who had to get back to their crops and had a limited interest in politics to say the least.

 - Modern military bases can try to be very subtle about this.
 One of the more advanced tricks of modern security is to arrange the geography of the base so that intruders (not necessarily invading armies, but even individual thieves) are encouraged to take certain paths, thus making them easier to spot by security personnel.
 This involves building hills, placing trees, etc. and taking advantage of known human proclivities.

-- Happens twice in Russia, during Napoleons invasion and WWII, the Russians choose to dig in hoping to grind their opponents in a slow war of attrition.
-While the invaders were forced to keep moving with their supply lines stretched thin, and they have to survive the Russian winter which slowed them down, and kill some of their forces.
-While the Russians were able to regroup and rearm themselves for a counterattack.
-The only time this didn't work is when the Mongols invaded Russia when it was still a collections of squabbling princedoms.
+- Happened twice in Russia, during Napoleon's invasion and World War II.
+The Russians choose to dig in, hoping to grind their opponents in a slow war of attrition.
+The invaders were forced to keep moving with their supply lines stretched thin, and they had to survive the Russian winter which slowed them down, and kill some of their forces, while the Russians were able to regroup and rearm themselves for a counterattack.
+The only time this didn't work is when the Mongols invaded Russia when it was still a collection of squabbling princedoms.